Reviewing Akorn Inc. (AKRX)'s and Mallinckrodt plc (NYSE:MNK)'s results | New Business Observer

 |2.25

-Akorn Inc.’s upside potential currently stands at 77.67% and an $5.33 average price target.
-On the other hand, Mallinckrodt plc’s potential upside is 356.69% and its average price target is $24.25.
-The results from earlier shows that analysts view suggest that Mallinckrodt plc seems more appealing than Akorn Inc.
+Akorn Inc.’s upside potential currently stands at 80.98% and an $5.33 consensus price target.
+Meanwhile, Mallinckrodt plc’s consensus price target is $24.25, while its potential upside is 385.49%.
+Based on the results shown earlier, Mallinckrodt plc is looking more favorable than Akorn Inc., analysts opinion.

-Roughly 75.3% of Akorn Inc. shares are held by institutional investors while 0% of Mallinckrodt plc are owned by institutional investors.
-Akorn Inc.’s share held by insiders are 2%.
+Akorn Inc. and Mallinckrodt plc has shares owned by institutional investors as follows: 75.3% and 0%.
+Insiders owned roughly 2% of Akorn Inc.’s shares.
 Competitively, insiders own roughly 1.5% of Mallinckrodt plc’s shares.

 Performance